 Each year, the Equal Justice Works National Advisory Committee presents eight law students throughout the country with a Regional Public Interest Award.
 Chosen for their innovation, impact, and commitment to public interest law, each of the students selected is recognized for providing extraordinary service through clinics, volunteer work, internships, and more.
 Recipients of the Regional Public Interest Awards will receive a $250 cash prize and commemorative plaque.

-2020 Award Winners
+2022 Award Winners

-University of Georgia School of Law, Gulf
+University of Texas School of Law, Southwest Region

-State University of New York at Buffalo School of Law, Northeast
+Hofstra University School of Law, Northeast Region